-Compared to the outgoing version of the watch, the new perpetual calendar offers a reworked dial that, while sporting the same general layout, looks even more elegant and completely fresh.
+Compared to the outgoing version, the new perpetual calendar offers a reworked dial that, while sporting the same general layout, looks even more elegant and completely fresh.

 The first of all, the original sword-shaped luminous hands were substituted for their signature “vintage” combination of a curved minute and a spade-shaped hour hand.

-Although the new hands lack the luminous substance, it is absolutely okay in this particular case, since this is clearly a classic dress watch, not a sporty timekeeper as previous iteration of the model.
+Although the new hands lack the luminous substance, it is absolutely okay in this particular case, since this is a classic-styled dress watch, not a sporty timekeeper as the previous iteration.

 Accordingly, the applied hour markers were also replaced with white, bold Roman numerals and a printed minute track, also in white.

-The main part of the dial, the perpetual calendar interface, seems to be completely the same with the day of week aperture placed at 10 o’clock, current month at 2 o’clock, their trademark Panorama Date display at 4 o’clock and a the unavoidable moonphase indicator staying between 7 and 8 hours.
+The main part of the dial, the perpetual calendar interface, is the same with the day of week aperture placed at 10 o’clock, a current month indicator at 2 o’clock, their trademark Panorama Date display at 4 o’clock and a the unavoidable moon phase indicator staying between 7 and 8 hours.

 The red dot that you can see in the upper half of the dial closer to its center is a leap year indicator and it tells you that it is now a leap year.
 There are also yellow, black and white dots on the small rotating disk to indicate the successive years.